-AOC is a Canadian oil and gas company with producing and development assets in deep-water offshore Nigeria, and development assets in Kenya.
-The Company also has a portfolio of exploration assets in Guyana, Kenya, Namibia, Nigeria, South Africa and in the Senegal Guinea Bissau Joint Development Zone ("AGC").
-The Company holds its interests through direct ownership interests in concessions and through its shareholdings in investee companies, including Prime Oil & Gas Coöperatief U.A. ("Prime"), Africa Energy Corp., Eco (Atlantic) Oil & Gas Ltd. and Impact Oil and Gas Ltd.
+AOC is a Canadian oil and gas company with producing and development assets in deep-water offshore Nigeria, and development assets in Kenya and South Africa.
+The Company also has a portfolio of exploration and appraisal assets in Guyana, Kenya, Namibia, Nigeria, South Africa and in the Senegal Guinea Bissau Joint Development Zone ("AGC").
+The Company holds its interests through direct ownership interests in concessions and through its shareholdings in investee companies, including Prime Oil & Gas Coöperatief U.A. ("Prime"), Africa Energy Corp. ("Africa Energy"), Eco (Atlantic) Oil & Gas Ltd. ("Eco") and Impact Oil and Gas Ltd ("Impact").

-The Company has actively explored on multiple onshore exploration blocks in various under explored geological settings in East Africa, and has made numerous oil discoveries in the South Lokichar Basin (Blocks 10BB and 13T) located in the Tertiary Rift trend in Kenya.
+The Company has actively explored on multiple onshore exploration blocks in various under explored geological settings in East Africa and has made numerous oil discoveries in the South Lokichar Basin (Blocks 10BB and 13T) located in the Tertiary Rift trend in Kenya.
 Activities are ongoing with the goal of sanctioning development of the oil fields in the South Lokichar Basin.